The Best Time to Visit Tokyo (And the Worst — From a Travel Advisor)

 Average temp: 6-14°C (43-57°F) Crowds: Moderate building to high Hotel prices: Climbing fast Verdict: Worth it ONLY if you can be flexible with dates

 Here's the truth about cherry blossom season: peak bloom in Tokyo is typically March 25 to April 5.
 That's a 10-day window that varies by 1-2 weeks every year depending on weather.
-You don't know the exact dates until about 3 weeks before bloom — which is after most international flights have been booked.
+You don't know the exact dates until about 3 weeks before bloom, which is after most international flights have already been booked.

 So when travelers book "for cherry blossom season" 6 months out, they're gambling.
 Some years the bloom is early and you arrive during full peak.
 Other years it's late and you see bare branches.

-If you can be flexible — i.e. you can move your dates by a week within the season — March is magical.
+If you can be flexible (i.e. you can move your dates by a week within the season), March is a great time to be in the city.
 If you're locked into specific dates, you're better off picking another month and booking with confidence.

-Hotels in March are 30-50% more expensive than off-season.
+Hotels in March cost 30-50% more than off-season.
 Famous viewing spots (Meguro River, Ueno Park, Chidorigafuchi) are genuinely overcrowded.
 Your favorite restaurants will be impossible to book without weeks of notice.

 Average temp: 11-19°C (52-66°F) Crowds: High first half, dropping fast Hotel prices: High first half, dropping Verdict: Mid-to-late April is the sleeper pick